Strasmore Research

 What Counts as High Short Interest?

-There is no official threshold — "high" is a market convention, and the honest way to calibrate it is to measure the whole field.
-The screen below takes every liquid name in the latest settlement file (at least one million shares of average daily volume) and summarizes the days-to-cover distribution:
+There is no official threshold, "high" is a convention, and the honest way to calibrate it is to measure the field.
+Days to cover across every liquid ticker in the latest file (at least one million shares of average daily volume):

 The exact SQL behind every number